Estimate Time7 min

 • A balance sheet provides a snapshot of a company’s financial position at a point in time.

-• Balance sheets must always “balance,” with assets equal to liabilities plus equity (which is sort of like a company’s net worth at a given point in time).
+• Balance sheets must always “balance,” with assets equal to liabilities plus equity.

-• Investors can use a balance sheet to calculate certain financial ratios, which can help paint a more complete picture of a company’s financial health.
+• Investors can use a balance sheet to help evaluate a company's financial position.

 Here’s what you need to know about how to read a balance sheet.